FurryWulfz/chrono_trigger/100_glitchless.md

 ### Melchior's House

-Eat the pie to recover HP and MP
+Eat the pie to recover HP and MP in the residence
 Head west to Melchior's House leave the Masamune with him
 Head back to the End of Time